What is Jim Cramer’s Net Worth?

 For his work at CNBC, he takes home a yearly salary of $5 million.
 He also currently earns money from his books and takes in between $30,000 and $50,000 per speech.

-While running his hedge fund, Cramer had a compounded rate of return of 24 percent over a 14-year period after all fees, an impressive return that beat the S&P 500 over that same period.
+While running his hedge fund, Cramer and Berkowitz, he had a compounded rate of return of 24% over a 14-year period after all fees, an impressive return that beat the S&P 500 over that same period.

-Cramer is also a co-founder of the finance website The Street, which he helped start in 1996 along with Martin Peretz, the former owner of The New Republic.
+Cramer co-founded finance website The Street in 1996 with Martin Peretz, the former owner of The New Republic.
 Cramer’s current contract with CNBC bars him from owning any stocks in his personal portfolio save for The Street, General Electric and Comcast (the former owner and current owner of CNBC, respectively).

 Jim Cramer’s career is long and has taken him through several phases.
 The future millionaire actually made his first dollar selling ice cream at nearby Philadelphia Phillies games as a child.